 Try adding fresh green beans, leek instead of onions, and even frozen sweet corn.

+Pressure cook the stew.
 Close the lid and make sure it is latched all the way.
 Turn the valve to “seal” and set the pressure cooker to cook on “stew” setting for 40 minutes.
-(If you don’t have a “stew” setting, set it to pressure cook on high pressure for 45 minutes.
-Consult your pressure cooker manual for exact proper operations.)
 Pressure cooker will take about 15 minutes to build the pressure inside first, before it starts cooking.

-Make sure to let the stew cool to room temperature before putting in into the refrigerator.
-Store it in a food storage container with an air-tight lid, in the refrigerator.
+Make sure to let the stew cool to room temperature before storing it.
+Store it in a food storage container with an airtight lid, in the refrigerator.
 Properly stored, it should last for 4-5 days.
-Make sure the lid is air-tight and use a clean and dry ladle each time you get some stew out of the container.
+Make sure the lid is closed nice and tight and use a clean and dry ladle each time you get some stew out of the container.

-Okay, there is actually some debate surrounding freezing cooked beef stew.
-Cooked potatoes, especially the starchy kind, tend to break up when frozen and turn into inedible mush after being defrosted.
+Okay, there’s actually some debate surrounding freezing cooked beef stew.
+Cooked potatoes, especially the starchy kind, tend to break up when frozen and turn into mush after being defrosted.

 You have a couple of options if you made too much or simply want to freeze some for later.
 You can freeze cooked stew without the potatoes.
 Once thawed, you can cook some more potatoes in the stew while reheating.